harmony-one/h/progress/gheis-mohammadi.md

 2025 Q4 Review

-**Key Contribution: [Release 2025.1.2](https://github.com/harmony-one/harmony/pull/4960) - Major Contributor in a Collaborative Effort ( Contributed over 90% of the commits to this successful team release )**
+**Key Contribution: [Release 2025.1.2](https://github.com/harmony-one/harmony/pull/4960) - Major Contributor in a Collaborative Effort ( Contributed over 95% of the commits to this successful team release )**

 Q4 was one of my impactful quarters this year.
 I delivered major improvements across Harmony’s sync and core layers, while playing a central role in preparing the 2025.1.2 release which is finalized and ready for publication.
 This release is one of the largest in terms of code additions, and it marks a historic milestone: **Stream Sync will be enabled on mainnet for the first time**, a major step toward a more decentralized and resilient synchronization model for Harmony.

 Throughout the quarter, I strengthened every layer of the sync pipeline.
 I refactored trusted peer logic, enhanced metrics, fixed race conditions, and made the peer-selection process smarter and more adaptive.
 Stream Sync proved its reliability and was officially promoted to the default mechanism across Devnet and Testnet.

 A key highlight was implementing a full error-classification system for stream read/write operations.
 By distinguishing recoverable from critical errors, the network now avoids unnecessary stream drops due to transient conditions—an upgrade that translated directly into more stable deployments.
 I also delivered protocol-level improvements like EIP-3855 (PUSH0) and refactored EIP-2935 to stay aligned with upstream Ethereum changes.

+---

+2025-12-06 Sat: Last week I started studying deeper EVM internals to support upcoming protocol upgrades and future HIPs.
+This will help us better align Harmony’s execution layer with modern Ethereum improvements and ensure compatibility as we move toward larger upgrades.

+On the network side, we continued monitoring the latest version of stream sync on both Testnet and Devnet.
+Overall stability remains strong, but we observed one node getting stuck in short-range sync for a period before eventually recovering.
+After a restart, the node switched to long-range sync and fully caught up.
+I’m investigating this behavior and working on fixes to prevent short-range stalls and ensure smoother automatic recovery.

+I also created a dedicated **[Stream Sync documentation](https://github.com/harmony-one/stream-sync-document)** under the `harmony-one` GitHub organization to help the team and community better understand the architecture, pipeline, and recent improvements.

+We are getting ready to publish **release 2025.1.2** next week.
+All major features are locked in, and we’re now in the final validation and stability-checking phase.

 ---